lab-101010/127.0.0.1/README.md

-# Hello-world welcome to my Lab !
+# Hey Welcome to my Lab !

-Here you'll find some of my fun projects and inventions around the follow subjects :
+Here you'll find some of my funniest projects and inventions around several subjects :

-- mobilty and transportation
+- Mobility and transportation
 - AI & Robotics
-- IoT
+- IoT & Embedded
+- Data Science
+- Computer Vision
+- Natural Language Processing (NLP)
+- Agriculture & Agritech
+...
+And so on ...

+# Collaboration and Pull Requests

-Have fun & feel free to take one of these projects to another level.
+Have fun & feel free to take one of these projects to next level.

 " Creativity worths sharing " ~ Unknown